pdimu/pdimu/README.md

 --->

 - 💚 My favorite color is **green**
-- 🌱 I’m currently learning Android development
+- 🌱 I’m currently learning **Android development**
-- ✨ I'm also a designer on Figma
+- ✨ I'm also a designer on **Figma**
-- 📫 How to reach me: email me at **[pdimi321@gmail.com](mailto:pdimi321@gmail.com)**
 - ⚡ Fun fact: **I love Material You (within Material Design 3 and Material 3 Expressive) and WinUI 3**

-^currently afk because i need a new pc, MultiTune is coming in late October or starting November
+^not active due to school, MultiTune is coming mid 2026, depending if i can acquire a pc by march or may

 <!---
 pdimu/pdimu is a ✨ special ✨ repository because its `README.md` (this file) appears on his GitHub profile.